 BrandBastion’s automated global real-time solution offers:

-We work with many of Facebook’s largest ad spenders to protect and support their properties (both paid and organic) round the clock.
+We work with many of Facebook’s largest ad spenders to protect and support their properties (both paid and organic) round the clock, including on Dynamic Ads.